harismuneer/Ultimate-Social-Scrapers/README.md

 The best thing about this scraper is that the data is scraped in an organized format so that it can be used for educational/research purpose by researchers.
 Moreover, this scraper does not use Facebook's Graph API so there are no rate limiting issues as such.

+For details regarding citing this tool for your research, check the 'Citation' section below.

 ## Sample
 <p align="middle">
   <img src="../master/images/main.png" width="700"/>